Max Mallowan

-Sir Max Edgar Lucien Mallowan, (6 May 1904 – 19 August 1978) was a prominent British archaeologist and academic, specializing in the Ancient Near East.
+Sir Max Edgar Lucien Mallowan (6 May 1904 – 19 August 1978) was a British archaeologist specializing in the Ancient Near East.
 Having studied classics at Oxford University, he was trained for archaeology by Leonard Woolley at Ur and Reginald Campbell Thompson at Nineveh.
 He then directed a number of archaeological expeditions sponsored by the British Museum and the British School of Archaeology in Iraq.
 He was the second husband of Agatha Christie, having met her during the excavation at Ur in 1930.
 He served in the Royal Air Force Volunteer Reserve during the Second World War, and then entered academia.
 He was Professor of Western Asiatic Archaeology at the University of London (1947–1962) and a fellow of All Souls College, Oxford (1962–1971).

 Early life and education

 Born Edgar Mallowan on 6 May 1904 in Wandsworth, London, England, to Frederick Mallowan, a businessman who had served with the Austrian horse artillery, and his wife Marguerite (née Duvivier), whose mother was mezzo-soprano singer Marthe Duvivier.
 His father's family was from Austria.
 He was educated at Rokeby School, a boys’ preparatory school, and Lancing College, then an all-boys independent boarding school (where he was a contemporary of Evelyn Waugh and Humphrey Trevelyan).
 He ended school at 17 to matriculate into the University of Oxford, where he studied literae humaniores (i.e. classics) at New College, Oxford.
 He achieved a Fourth-class honours in Mods in 1923 and third-class honours in Greats in 1925.
 Among others, he was taught by H. A. L. Fisher, Percy Gardner and Gilbert Murray.